dongxiaozi/academic-page/content/home/accomplishments.md

 weight: 40

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Extracurricular Activities and Awards'
+title: 'Extracurricular Activities and Awards1'
 subtitle:

 # Date format